Entanglement generation in a quantum network with finite quantum memory lifetime: Conclusion

 We have simulated two types of protocols of elementary quantum links in a chain-like network supporting quantum entanglement between the end-nodes.
 The hardware components and basic protocols for entanglement generation and swapping are adopted from the SeQUeNCe package.
-We have explored the effects of finite memory lifetime on entanglement generation in a quantum network and considered two entanglement swapping protocols.
-For the synchronous generation of entanglement between adjacent nodes, the advantages of a quantum repeater are limited.
-On the other hand, for the independent generation of entanglement between adjacent nodes, additional repeaters enable communication at longer distances between the end nodes.
-We present analytical solutions for the entanglement generation rate for both scenarios applicable for infinitely long quantum memory lifetimes.
-In both cases, our numerical simulations demonstrate that entanglement generation degrades due to a finite quantum memory lifetime, whereas this degradation is less severe in the independent generation of entanglements scenario.
-Our results demonstrate the ultimate performance of a quantum network as a function of the performance of the network's hardware components, the number of repeaters, the distance between the end nodes, and the lifetime of the quantum memories.
+We have explored the effects of finite memory lifetime on entanglement generation in a quantum network for two entanglement swapping protocols.
+For the synchronous generation of entanglement between adjacent nodes, the advantages of quantum repeaters are limited.
+On the other hand, for the independent generation of entanglement between adjacent nodes, additional repeaters enable communication at much longer distances between the end-nodes.
+We present analytical solutions for the entanglement generation rate for both scenarios, which are almost exact in the limit of infinitely long quantum memory lifetimes.
+In both cases, our numerical simulations demonstrate that entanglement generation degrades due to a finite quantum memory lifetime, whereas this degradation is less severe in the independent entanglement generation scenario.
+Our results demonstrate the ultimate performance of a quantum network as a function of the parameters defined by the network's hardware components, the number of repeaters, the distance between the end-nodes, and the lifetime of the quantum memories.